floschott/foamquant/docs/source/index.rst

 Welcome to foamquant's documentation!
 ===================================

-**foamquant** FoamQuant is a toolbox specifically created for processing time series of 3D images of evolving liquid foams.
+**foamquant** is a toolbox specifically created for processing time series of 3D images of evolving liquid foams.
 The toolbox is greatly based on open source libraries: Scikit-Image [vanderWalt2014]_ and SPAM [Stamani2020]_.

 The **objective** is a greater accessibility of time-resolved liquid foam 3D analysis tools.
-It focus mainly on flow studies, but can also be used for coarsening and drainage studies.
+The tools focus mainly on flow studies, but can also be used for coarsening and drainage studies.

+We propose three sections: **Jupyter Notebooks**, **Elastic and plastic deformations quantification tools** and **Label traking**.

 Jupyter Notebooks
 -----------------